1992 Seattle Mariners season

-After a then franchise-best 83 wins the previous season, the Mariners finished with nineteen fewer, the largest one-year decline in team history.
-The team ownership was transferred in July from Jeff Smulyan to Nintendo president Hiroshi Yamauchi, and first-year manager Bill Plummer was fired after the season, succeeded by Lou Piniella in November for 1993.
+After a then franchise-best 83 wins the previous season, the Mariners won 19 fewer games, the largest one-year decline in team history.
+Owner Jeff Smulyan sold the team in July to Nintendo president Hiroshi Yamauchi.
+First-year manager Bill Plummer was fired after the season, succeeded by Lou Piniella in November.

-Lefthanded starter Randy Johnson won the first of four consecutive strikeout titles with 241.
-In his third full season in the majors, 29-year-old third baseman Edgar Martínez batted .343 to lead the majors and win the first of his two American League batting titles.
-He hit .388 in July and .395 in August and was the league's player of the month for both.
+Starting pitcher Randy Johnson won the first of four consecutive AL strikeout titles with 241.
+In his third full season in the majors, 29-year-old third baseman Edgar Martínez batted .343 to lead the majors and win the first of his two AL batting titles.
+He hit .388 in July and .395 in August and was the AL Player of the Month for both.